Office of the VP & Dean

-The Office of Undergraduate Education (UGE) shapes, supports and enhances the undergraduate educational experience at UB.
-Led by the dean of undergraduate education, our office focuses on making your experience academically excellent so you can meet and exceed your goals.
+Undergraduate Education (UGE) shapes, supports and enhances the undergraduate educational experience at UB.
+Our team focuses on making your experience academically excellent so you can meet and exceed your goals.

 Dr. Ann Bisantz, Dean of Undergraduate Education.

-Dean since 2018, Bisantz has led the gateway course initiative, which seeks to address learning gaps and improve pedagogy in key courses; collaborated on student success initiatives, including summer bridge courses and success coach models; overseen the full-scale implementation of the UB Curriculum; implemented efforts to streamline connecting first-year students (freshmen) to majors; and has led undergraduate education units in updating and transforming programming to meet the needs of today’s students.
-Bisantz co-chaired the Curriculum and Pedagogy Committee for the President’s Advisory Council on Race, co-chaired the Middles States Higher Education accreditation effort and was the 2022 chair of UB’s SEFA Campaign for the Community.
-Bisantz is a professor and past chair of UB's Department of Industrial and Systems Engineering, where she led successful undergraduate accreditation efforts, developed new undergraduate and graduate programs, and expanded and diversified the ISE faculty.
+Dean since 2018, Bisantz has led initiatives to address learning gaps and improve pedagogy in key courses; collaborated on student success initiatives, including summer bridge courses and success coach models; overseen the full-scale implementation of the UB Curriculum; implemented efforts to streamline connecting first-year students to majors; and has led undergraduate education units in updating and transforming programming to meet the needs of today's students.
+Bisantz co-chaired the Curriculum and Pedagogy Committee for the President's Advisory Council on Race, co-chaired the Middles States Higher Education accreditation effort and was the 2022 chair of UB's SEFA Campaign for the Community.
+Bisantz is a SUNY Distinguished Professor and past chair of UB's Department of Industrial and Systems Engineering, where she led successful undergraduate accreditation efforts, developed new undergraduate and graduate programs, and expanded and diversified the ISE faculty.

 Krista Hanypsiak.

-Krista Hanypsiak is the assistant vice provost for undergraduate education, overseeing undergraduate policy and curricular developments and providing leadership for the development of strategic undergraduate initiatives.
-Hanypsiak has been in higher education for more than 20 years and at UB since 2008, contributing her expertise in curriculum development, management and assessment, strategic planning, student success and liberal arts education.
-In 2015, Hanypsiak received the SUNY Chancellor’s Award for Excellence in Professional Service.
+Krista Krause is the assistant vice provost for undergraduate education, overseeing undergraduate policy and curricular developments and providing leadership for the development of strategic undergraduate initiatives.
+Krause has been in higher education for more than 20 years and at UB since 2008, contributing her expertise in curriculum development, management and assessment, strategic planning, student success and liberal arts education.
+In 2015, Krause received the SUNY Chancellor’s Award for Excellence in Professional Service.
 She holds a master’s degree in higher education from the University of Michigan and a bachelor’s degree from the University of Rochester.

 Lindsey Hallman.